-At our school we believe a solid understanding of Maths is essential for our pupils to function in their everyday lives, both now and in the future.
-We aim to equip our pupils with an appreciation of the simplicity, power and beauty of Maths whilst developing in them a sense of curiosity and enjoyment for the subject.
+At our school we believe a deep and broad understanding of mathematics is essential for our pupils in their everyday lives.
+We aim to equip our pupils with an appreciation of the simplicity, power and beauty of mathematics whilst developing in them a sense of curiosity and enjoyment for the subject.

 The three main aims of the National Curriculum for mathematics are fluency, reasoning and problem solving.
-These aims are incorporated into all our maths lesson and drive the planning, teaching and learning of mathematics throughout Whitmore Park.
+These aims are incorporated into all our mathematics lessons and drive the planning, teaching and learning throughout Whitmore Park.

 Click one of the buttons below to go to all the activities in that section.

-These 40 Interactive Teaching Programs (ITPs) were developed in 2002 to help with the teaching of maths in primary schools.
+These 40 Interactive Teaching Programs (ITPs) were developed in 2002 to help with the teaching of mathematics in primary schools.
 Many are still useful today.
-They cover several areas of the primary maths curriculum incuding number, shape, measure and statistics.
+They cover several areas of the primary mathematics curriculum incuding number, shape, measure and statistics.

 Click the button below to go to the activities.

-video: how to get started with the primary maths series
+video: how to get started with the primary mathematics series